 - 1 blender

-- 1 Tbsp Jell-O white chocolate instant pudding mix dry
+- 1 Tbsp sugar-free Jell-O white chocolate instant pudding mix dry powder

 - ½ cup ice cubes

-- All blenders will vary so continue blending until all ingredients are combined and a smooth consistency without any chunks of fruit remaining.
+- All blenders will vary so continue blending until all ingredients are combined and you have a smooth consistency without any chunks of fruit remaining.

 - Add more strawberries or pineapple to make your smoothie thicker!